Vizonex/CyJS/README.md

 ECMAScript interpreter for Cython & Python built for
 - Solving & Decrypting Annoying Puzzles and Captchas at immense speeds.
 - Calling upon different Javascript libraries Examples might include:
-    - llparse (Even though I maintain a python version you could call upon upon llparse from javascript using this extension)
+    - llparse (Even though I maintain a python version but you could easily call upon llparse from javascript using this extension)
     - yt-dlp-ejs (Decrypting challenges might take a while but that was why I wrote this library so we could start optimizing these things
     )
 - Being tiny and easy to use